AutodeskGames/stingray-docs/source/stingray_help/release_notes/readme_1.9.md

 - GAME-23763 Stingray does not recognize that it has lost connection to the license server
 - GAME-23750 Stingray does not support idle state for network license timeout period
 - GAME-18422 Arial DF font artifacts fixed by increasing character resolution while maintaining texture size
+-	GAME-22985 Navigation: "Filter out by Unit subname" is mislabeled as "Filter out by script data"
+- GAME-22359 Be able to exclude physics shape templates when generating navmesh

 ## Audio/Wwise